 Indian Rosewood is the wood that many guitar manufacturers are switching over to using Indian Rosewood because it’s a lot cheaper than both Honduran and Brazilian Rosewood, as it’s a lot more plentiful.

-Regardless of the species, Rosewood is an open grained wood, which isn’t as smooth-running as Maple is.
+Regardless of the species, Rosewood is an open-grained wood, which isn’t as smooth-running as Maple in ample boards.
 The strings on a Rosewood fretboard tend to be a lot easier to control when attempting to bend the strings.
 If you’re someone who is more interested in manipulating your guitar strings with certain playing techniques, you may find that it’s easier to control what your strings are doing on a Rosewood fretboard.